Skip to Content

 Cons

-• Bamboo support canes can be brittle and may snap in windy conditions
+• The bamboo canes can be brittle and snap under pressure or in rough conditions

-• Might need extra stakes or supports to keep the mesh properly taut
+• May need extra stakes or supports to stay taut when it’s windy

 HOME GROWN Petite French Marigold B0F2Q575RDView On Amazon